hardiksachan/kanban_rs/README.md

 # Kanban Board

-A simple CRUD for exporing rust ecosystem.
+A simple CRUD for exploring rust ecosystem.

 ---